If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 After hours: When an allegation is received after hours, it is the supervisor at the national contact centre who makes casework decisions.

-Steps 3–9 are not a sequential process.
-The oranga (wellbeing) needs and best interests of te tamaiti or rangatahi may determine the order of when actions need to be taken.
+Steps 3 to 9 are not a sequential process.
+The harm impacting wellbeing needs and the best interests of te tamaiti or rangatahi may determine the order of when actions need to be taken.

 3 Allocation of social workers

-When allocating social workers to complete the assessment or investigation, we consider:
+When allocating social workers to complete the child and family assessment or investigation, the allocating supervisor considers:

 • what is in the best interests of te tamaiti or rangatahi, and the needs of their whānau or family and the caregiver